Select Department

 How To Record Vinyl To Your Computer

-As you know, Vinyl records have made a massive comeback over the last few years, and for good reason.
-It’s not just that beautiful analog sound we all long for.
-But also the feeling you get putting the needle to the record, the look, the album artwork, and the inner sleeves.
-As good quality of the best digital formats, there’s something about playing a record on a good turntable or record player that you just can’t beat.
+As you know, vinyl records have made a massive comeback over the last few years, and for good reason.
+It’s not just that beautiful analog sound we all long for, but also the feeling you get putting the needle to the record, the aesthetic look, the gorgeous album artwork, and the texture of those inner sleeves that is so appealing.

-But sometimes you just don’t have the convenience of a record player available.
-So what do you do when you’re on the move and want something digital and easily accessible?
+So what do you do when you’re on the move, or otherwise without your vinyl collection, and want something digital and easily accessible?
 Well, you could buy the same album again, but who wants to do that?
 If you’re on a streaming service you might have it covered.
-But even then, sometimes older recordings haven’t yet made the conversion to digital.
+But even then, sometimes older recordings haven’t yet made the conversion to a digital file.

 What Do You Need?